hyperse-io/paypal-node-sdk/CONTRIBUTING.md

 ## Setting up the dev environment

-After cloning the artmit repo, please follow the [Development guide](https://gitlab.itcjf.com/flatjs-next/bridge/blob/main/README.md#development) in the README for instructions on how to get up and running locally.
+After cloning the repo, please follow the [Development guide](https://github.com/hyperse-io/paypal-node-sdk/blob/main/README.md#development) in the README for instructions on how to get up and running locally.